When Life Happens, We Are Here to Support You

 If you’re hitting some bumps in your journey through URI, Student Support and Advocacy Services (SSAS) can provide direct support and help you find the necessary resources to get you back on track.

 Student Support and Advocacy Services (SSAS) at the University of Rhode Island fosters student growth and development by assisting students with their emotional, mental, and financial wellbeing by providing outreach, advocacy, resources, and follow-up services.

-SSAS serves both the University and the individual student by working in a holistic manner with students who are experiencing high levels of distress, life challenges, or barriers which could be interfering with their ability to be successful.
+SSAS serves both the University and the individual student by working in a holistic manner with students who are experiencing significant distress, life challenges, or barriers which could be interfering with their ability to be successful.

 SSAS case managers can step in to assess basic needs security and assess threats/risks to self and community.
 SSAS case managers advocate for, assist, and work with students to provide them with or connect them to the appropriate resources, while considering what is best for them academically and personally.
-SSAS staff oversee the Rhody Outpost food pantry, review applications for the Student First Fund, provide faculty notifications after a major life event/traumatic loss, and are members of the ANCHOR (students of concern) and Behavior Intervention Teams.
+SSAS staff oversee the Rhody Outpost food pantry, manage the Student First Fund, provide faculty notifications following a major life event/traumatic loss, and serve as members of the ANCHOR (students of concern) and Behavior Intervention Teams.
 SSAS staff are a part of the URI Mental Health First Aid instructor team.

-Most of our work is done behind closed doors in one-to-one meetings.
+Most of our work is done privately in one-to-one meetings.
 Students who are going through difficult points in their journey feel comfortable opening up, as they’ve reached the point of recognizing outside support could be beneficial.
-Here’s the path of support provided by SSAS staff.
+Here’s the path of support provided by SSAS staff:

-If you’ve reached out to us (or we’ve reached out to you), meeting with us is a first step to identifying, addressing, and supporting what you’re going through so that we can minimize roadblocks to your personal success.
+If you’ve reached out to us (or we’ve reached out to you), meeting with us is a first step to identifying and addressing what you’re experiencing and supporting you through the process, so that we can minimize roadblocks to your personal success.